Legal

 If you request deletion of your account through the Service, your account is deactivated and your data is retained for a period of 30 days, during which you may request that your account be reactivated.
 Following the expiry of this period, your data is permanently deleted, except where its continued retention is required as described below.

 • Financial and billing records are retained for a minimum of 7 years from the date of the relevant transaction, in accordance with applicable UAE legal and tax-record requirements, regardless of whether your account has been deleted.
+During this retention period, such data is held in a restricted-access state and is not used for any purpose other than compliance with the applicable legal or regulatory obligation.

 7. Locations of Processing